marionettejs/backbone.syphon/readme.md

 * Added Key Assignment Validators and Key Assignment Validator sets, allowing you to validate a key / value pair and prevent it from being attached to the serialization result
 * Input Readers are now a type that can be instantiated and replaced, wholesale, instead of just registered / removed
 * Created Syphon.TypeRegistry base type which is used by Key Extractors, Input Readders and Key Assignment Validators
+* Exposed the `Syphon.ignoredTypes` array, to allow manipulating which input types are ignored

 ### v0.1.1